RosettaDrone/rosettadrone/README.md

-# Rosetta Drone V2.0 for Android 8.1 and newer, with DJI SDK 4.11.1
+# Rosetta Drone for Mavic Pro 2
+## Supports Android 8.0 and newer, with DJI SDK 4.11.1 and Androidx

+This version has implemented the new video stream methids in DJI SDK that require quite a few modifications.
+It also includes all the latest libries, and Androidx.

 Rosetta Drone is a Mavlink wrapper for the DJI SDK, which allows users to fly DJI drones using Mavlink-speaking ground control stations.
 In theory it should work with any Mavlink GCS, but all testing so far has been done with QGroundControl.